How I Went From 30k in Debt and Zero eSkills… to Quitting my Day Job!

 I was born in London in 1973.

 Happy childhood, good education, etc. – and then straight to failure #1.
 Screwing up my final exams.
 That was not part of the plan, and it meant that I wouldn’t go to university – also not part of the plan.
 But I already knew what I wanted to do.
-Radio.
+To be on the radio.

-I fell in love with it and wanted to be on the radio.
-Although it meant sitting alone in a small room, this sat entirely at odds with my quiet and introverted character.
-Luckily, the audience agreed.
+Although it meant sitting alone in a small room, it was entirely at odds with my quiet and introverted character.
+The audience agreed.
 And so, after a few years of playing records for a living, I got fired and swapped working behind the mic for working behind a desk in the backroom.

 Getting a proper job